ePages-de/epages-devportal/_posts/2019/2019-11-07-how-to-bootstrap-an-application-with-authentication-using-firebase.md

 ```

 Now, the login UI is only shown to users that are not yet logged in.
-On top of that, we have a convenient way to get access to the user data.
+On top of that, we found a convenient way to get access to the user data.
 Thus, we have access to the unique ID of the user `user.uid`.
-As a last part of this step, we only want to do the authorization after the user has logged in to Firebase Auth.
+As a last part of this step, we only want to authorize users after they are logged in to Firebase Auth.

 For this, we'll first replace the anonymous iife (immediately invoked function expression) with a real named function.